Actipro/WPF-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 ## Persisting Custom Data in the Layout Data

 One benefit of our XML object hierarchy serialization framework is that you can insert and later retrieve information anywhere within the serialized data.
-Any time an object is serialized or deserialized, an event fires.
+Any time an object is serialized or deserialized, an event is raised.
 You can intercept this event and save/load custom data.

 The [Serialization](../../shared/windows-serialization.md) topic explains how to do this.